nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 10.md

 That's him.
 I love that.
 Is it my turn yet?
 Yep.
 I doubt they'll have a second turn.

-Sameer, you're up.
+Simear, you're up.
 Yeah.
 That's her.
 Why you say that?
 We got four people to act on Yeah.

 Yeah.
 Two and a court or one and a quarter person.
 So I will depends on the roles, Chris.
 Depends on the roles.
 Steps you here.

 I will, I'm gonna I'm gonna target this guy.
 Let's not stop it.
 I target that guy.
 I think that's how I do it.
 And then I go ahead and do that.

 Oh.
 Yeah.
-So that'd be for I I targeted, Carson, but I don't know that it I still think you have to pull that in on yourself, Carson.
+So that'd be for I I targeted, Karsten, but I don't know that it I still think you have to pull that in on yourself, Karsten.
 Oh, the wrong weapons?
 I think that's my turn.

 Wait.
 What is this thing?
 Unlimited duration?
 No. Okay.